Saturday, October 14, 2023

 Yet 60 yards away, that same disappointing day, I happened across another nest, by another hen, which had just three eggs in it:

 This second nest was in prairie grass.
-A woodhen lays a total of four eggs in her nest - one a day - and begins to incubate when the fourth is laid.
-She wants the four to hatch at the same time, so these precocial birds can head off with her right away.
-They're able to walk and feed themselves when they hatch.
+A woodhen lays a total of four eggs in her nest - one per day - and begins to incubate when the fourth is laid.
+She wants the four to hatch at the same time, so her precocial chicks can head off with her right away.
+They're able to walk and help feed themselves when they hatch.
 She should lay her last egg and begin incubating on April 5th.
 I memorized her position so I could try to document her story from a distance.

 Consider this "Where's Waldo photo" from my return on April 5th, of the woodhen sitting on this nest: